hungys/NCTU_OS_2015_HW1/SPEC.md

 ## Enviornment

-You can do this assignment on any UNIX, but you should ensure your program can be run for demo on Linux workstation provided by NCTU CSCC (i.e. linux1~6.cs.nctu.edu.tw).
+You can do this assignment on any Unix system, but you should ensure your program can be run for demo on Linux workstation provided by NCTU CSCC (i.e. linux1~6.cs.nctu.edu.tw).
 If you want to develop and test your program on your own virtual machine, we prefer the latest LTS version of Ubuntu ([Ubuntu 14.04.3 LTS](http://www.ubuntu.com/download/desktop)).

 **[Important]** As for the programming language, you must use **C/C++** to implement your shell.
 Otherwise you will lose **ALL** the points from this part.